 Sustainability through reminders with a personal touch

-Your participants should continue to think about your training content weeks after the event.
+Your participants should continue to think about your training content even weeks after the event.
 People learn through regular repetition.
-You spent a lot of time with the participants during your face-to-face event.
-With a personal address in a short video, you can reactivate the training experience.
-Send your participants a short video each week with the blinkit app.
-What aspects could participants pay particular attention to in the upcoming week?
-What are the three main contents that each participant should have taken with them?
+In your live event, you spent a lot of time with the participants.
+With a personal address in a short video, you reactivate the training experience.
+Send your participants a short video every week using the blinkit app.
+What aspects could participants particularly focus on in the coming week?
+What are the three main content areas that every participant should take away?
 How can participants overcome transfer barriers?
-You can address these topics in the follow-up via video.
+You can address these topics via video in the follow-up.

-Invite not only your participants but also leaders and other stakeholders to your course.
+Invite not only your participants but also the supervisors and other stakeholders to your course.
 Prepare your participants with short informational blinks for the event.
-In this way, you can clarify questions and alleviate concerns even before the event.
-Present what goals your training aims for, what behavior participants will change after the training, and how you will verify this change.
-If you can address these points in conversation with your (potential) client, you have a good chance of getting the contract.
-You can summarize these aspects in a short text and provide it in a blink to all participants before training.
+This way, you can clarify questions and alleviate concerns even before the event.
+Present what goals your training pursues, what behavior participants will change after training, and how you will verify this change.
+If you can address these points in conversation with your (potential) client, then you have a good chance of getting the assignment.
+You can summarize these aspects in a short text and provide it in a blink to all participants before the training.
 This way, participants know what to expect.
-Find out what prior knowledge your participants already have and adjust your content to the participants' needs.
-A simple survey before your event can give you a picture of the mood and prior knowledge.
+Find out what prior knowledge your participants already have and adjust your content to their needs.
+With a simple survey before your event, you can get a picture of the mood and the prior knowledge.
 Offer advanced participants additional materials and exercises.

-You should also find out how leaders are involved in the further training measures.
-This way, you can inform leaders about what participants have learned in your training.
-Transfer is strongly influenced by the support of the leader.
-However, the leader must be clear about what knowledge, what behaviors, and what skills were addressed.
-An information source could be your blink it course.
-This way, the leader quickly gets an overview of your course structure, your learning objectives, and your calls to action.
-This way, the leader has the opportunity to address employees regarding difficulties in implementation and can find solutions with participants.
-In the discussion feature under your calls to action, participants can discuss obstacles to implementation.
-Here you can take action and add further tips and advice and address participants' questions.
-If it is agreed upon with your participants, you also have the opportunity to report these aspects back to the responsible leader.
+You should also find out how supervisors are involved in the further education measure.
+This way, you can inform supervisors about what participants learned in your training.
+Transfer is greatly influenced by the support of the supervisor.
+However, the supervisor must be clear about what knowledge, what behaviors, and what skills have been covered.
+A source of information can be your blink it course.
+This way, the supervisor gets a quick overview of your course structure, your learning goals, and your calls to action.
+The supervisor has the opportunity to address employees regarding difficulties with implementation and can find solutions with the participants.
+In the discussion function under your calls to action, participants can discuss obstacles to implementation.
+Here you can be active and add further tips and advice and respond to participants' questions.
+If it is agreed with your participants, then you also have the option to report these aspects back to the responsible supervisor.